Abhinav-ark/mpu6050_realtime_dashboard/README.md

 <h1 align="center">Real Time Dashboard for MPU6050 Accelerometer/Gyroscope</h1>

-This is a web dashboard for graphical representation of real-time acceleration and rotation data from MPU6050 using websockets.
+This is a web based dashboard for graphical representation of real-time acceleration and rotation data from MPU6050 using websockets.
 It also records and stores time series sensor data using InfluxDB.

 ## Technologies Used
 - [x] `Arduino ESP32`